WCY-dt/my-github-2024/README.md

 ## Usage

+> [!TIP]
+>
+> **New feature**: Now you can select any year from 2008 to 2024 to generate a report.

 1. Visit [https://2024.ch3nyang.top](https://2024.ch3nyang.top).

 2. Click the `Sign in with GitHub` button and authorize login.

-3. Select your time zone, then click the `Generate` button, wait a few seconds, and you can view your activities on GitHub in 2024.
+3. Select your time zone and the year you want to generate, then click the `Generate` button, wait a few seconds, and you can view your activities on GitHub in 2024.

 ## Run locally